leonardgoeke/AnyMOD.jl/docs/src/index.md

 anyMOD
 =================

-[anyMOD.jl](https://github.com/leonardgoeke/anyMOD.jl) is a [Julia](https://julialang.org/) framework to set up large scale linear energy system models with a focus on multi-period capacity expansion.
+[anyMOD.jl](https://github.com/leonardgoeke/anyMOD.jl) is a [Julia](https://julialang.org/) framework to create large scale energy system models with multiple periods of capacity expansion.
 It was developed to address the challenges in modelling high-levels of intermittent generation and sectoral integration.
+Its documentation can be found [here](https://leonardgoeke.github.io/anyMOD.jl/dev/).

-The framework's key characteristic is, that all sets (time-steps, regions, energy carriers, and technologies) are each organized within a hierarchical tree structure.
-This allows for several unique features:
+A comprehensive description of the framework's graph based methodology can found in the working paper [Göke (2020), anyMOD - A graph-based framework for energy system modelling with high levels of renewables and sector integration  ](https://arxiv.org/abs/2004.10184).
+Its key characteristic is that all sets (time-steps, regions, energy carriers, and technologies) are organized within a hierarchical tree structure.
+This allows for two unique features:

-* The spatial and temporal resolution at which generation, use and transport of energy is modelled can be varied by energy carrier.
-For example, within the same model electricity can be modelled at an hourly, but gas at a daily resolution, while still allowing for technologies that convert gas to electricity, or vice versa.
+* The level of temporal and spatial granularity can be varied by energy carrier.
+For instance, electricity can be modelled with hourly resolution, while supply and demand of gas is balanced daily.
 As a result, a substantial decrease of computational effort can be achieved.
+In addition, flexibility inherent to the system, for example in the gas network, can be accounted for.
-* The substitution of energy carriers with regard to conversion, consumption and transport can be modelled.
-As an example, residential and district heat can both equally satisfy overall heat demand, but technologies to produce these carriers and how they are constrained are different.
+* The degree to which energy carriers are substitutable when converted, stored, transported, or consumed can be modelled.
+As an example, residential and district heat can both equally satisfy heat demand, but technologies to produce these carriers are different.
-* Inheritance within the trees can be exploited to dynamically obtain the model's parameters from the input data provided.
-In case of a technology’s efficiency for instance, parameters can vary by hour, day or be irrespective of time, depending on whether input data was provided hourly, daily or without any temporal dimension specified.

-In addition, the framework provides functionalities to ensure numerical stability of the underlying optimization problem and assess it results.
-The tool relies on the [JuMP](https://github.com/JuliaOpt/JuMP.jl) package to create optimization problems and uses [DataFrames](https://juliadata.github.io/DataFrames.jl/stable/) to store and process their elements.
-The framework requires [Julia 1.3](https://julialang.org/downloads/) since all computationally intensive steps are parallelized using multi-threading.
+The framework requires [Julia 1.3.1](https://julialang.org/downloads/oldreleases/) since all computationally intensive steps are parallelized using multi-threading and relies on [DataFrames](https://juliadata.github.io/DataFrames.jl/stable/) and [JuMP](https://github.com/JuliaOpt/JuMP.jl) as a back-end.
+The repository [anyMOD_example_model](https://github.com/leonardgoeke/anyMOD_example_model) demonstrates how the framework can utilize version-control to openly share and develop models.

 Quick Start
 =================

 The example project "demo" is used to introduce some of packages’ core functions and give an idea about the workflow.
 First of all, anyMOD is installed by switching into Julia package mode by typing `]` into the console and then run `add https://github.com/leonardgoeke/anyMOD.jl`.
+The current version of anyMOD was tested with Julia 1.3.1.
 After leaving the package mode again by pressing backspace and adding anyMOD to your project, the function `anyModel` constructs an anyMOD model object by reading in the csv files found within the directory specified by the first argument.
 The second argument specifies a directory all model outputs are written to.
 Furthermore, default model options can be overwritten via optional arguments.
 In this case, the model is assigned the name "demo", which will be added to name of each output file later.

 ```
 using anyMOD